jcr179/heaven_or_hcl/README.md

 - Hitstop offset support for jumping normals
 - SFX for different hitstop offsets
 - Force window on top of focused +R window

+# Help/contact/feedback
+Game knowledge used to create this was pulled from the [Dustloop wiki](http://dustloop.com/wiki/index.php?title=GGACR/I-No) and the friendly folks at the [GGXXAC+R discord](https://discord.com/invite/zQ8eAsC).
+Come say hi in the #i-no channel.
+[Sprites were from this very helpful rip](http://www.guiltygear.ru/download.php?sect=sprites) by Kaihoku_ic.

+Is your controller not recognized correctly or at all?
+Plug it in, run the "Get Controller Name" program.
+It'll generate a file "Controller name.txt" in the same directory as the program.
+Tell me what appears in the resulting "Controller name.txt" file and I'll try and add support.

+You can reach me on Discord by Zenryoku#2982 or my Youtube channel above for questions, feedback, comments, etc.

+If you want to improve/extend the code feel free to make a pull request.
+The source code is in the main branch of this repo.